wn-doolittle/caliper-spec/guides/implementation-guide.md

 TODO: Talk about credentials?
 Or just reference the LTI doc again?

+### What implementation considerations exist for Caliper Consumers?
+Several implementation considerations exist for Caliper Consumers.
+Typically, these consumers play a role during the initial ingestion portion of an overall data “pipeline”.
+In such a pipeline, raw source data is emitted or generated, then ingested into a Data “Lake”.
+A Data Lake is a storage repository than can store large amounts of structured, semi-structured or unstructured data.
+Ultimately, the benefit of a data lake approach is to enable flexibility, providing a place for data to be gathered from multiple sources in a variety of formats.

+The following best practices are typically recommended for data pipeline components that process Caliper data:

+- **Use Cheap Storage to Preserve Raw Event Messages.** Many Caliper consumers use cheap storage buckets in AWS S3 or Google Cloud Storage to preserve raw event messages.
+Storage components such as AWS S3 can support annotation with metadata for cataloging purposes, and integrates with other AWS services such as AWS Glue, Lambda and Kinesis that will serve as components of the data lake.
+- **Take Advantage of Stream Processing Components.**  Cloud infrastructure components such as AWS Kinesis Firehose are useful for bundling groups of Caliper messages arriving at the same time into JSON files, which are then kept in folders organized by year/month/day/hour.
+In addition, components such as AWS Kinesis Analytics can be used to keep running totals or to detect anomalies in event streams.
+- **Set Up Ingest Processes With Known Mapping and Transform Rules.**  Examples of tasks which may need to be performed with inbound Caliper data are as follows:
+  - Identify and locate common identifiers across the incoming data records.
+  - Identify mappings between similar but differently named data fields and define logic for any transformations (parsing out specific identifiers from string fields, for example).
+  - Determine how to handle display fields that contain strings that might be too long or have unsupported characters
+  - Some data records may not contain an identifier that can be used to commonly join them across sources.
+In those cases, you will need to maintain a set of mapping tables with locally-sourced identifiers and their mappings to global identifiers.
+  - This may mean that you need to manufacture a global set of identifiers to unify the data across systems.
+  - Coordinate and communicate with any departments/groups who own or can help locate the “source of truth” for identifiers.
+- **Don’t Forget About Reference Data.** Set up processes to bring in reference data (users, departments, calendar events, work project names).

 ## Release Schedule Expectations

 - Core specification to be released at most once a year